moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

   - ❌ **Subdirectories based on loader.** Some people attempt to group by how the data is loaded (Fivetran, Stitch, custom syncs), but this is too broad to be useful on a project of any real size.
   - ✅ **Subdirectories based on business grouping.** Dbt recommends against this practice, however crate-a-derved-table has been built in a way that necessitates domains as subdirectories so that we can control access through [data egineering database access](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/create_a_derived_table).
 This is a key deviation from Dbt guidance.
 - **File names.** Creating a consistent pattern of file naming is [crucial in dbt](https://docs.getdbt.com/blog/on-the-importance-of-naming).
 File names must be unique and correspond to the name of the model when selected and created in the warehouse.
 We recommend putting as much clear information into the file name as possible, including a prefix for the layer the model exists in, important grouping information, and specific information about the entity or transformation in the model.
-  - ❌ `stg_[source]__[entity]s.sql` - ALthough it is recommended by DBT to follow this convention, where a double underscore is used between source system and entity, this will not work with create-a-derived-table.
-The naming convension in create-a-derived-table relies on the double underscore to distiguish between database and model names.
+  - ❌ `stg_[source]__[entity]s.sql` - Although it is recommended by DBT to follow this convention, where a double underscore is used between source system and entity, this will not work with create-a-derived-table.
+The naming convention in create-a-derived-table relies on the double underscore to distiguish between database and model names.
 Therefore, **you cannot use double underscores anywhere else in the name of a model**, this will result in an error when running the model.
   - ❌ `stg_[entity].sql` - might be specific enough at first, but will break down in time.
 Adding the source system into the file name aids in discoverability, and allows understanding where a component model came from even if you aren't looking at the file tree.
   - ✅ **Plural.** SQL, and particularly SQL in dbt, should read as much like prose as we can achieve.
 We want to lean into the broad clarity and declarative nature of SQL when possible.
 As such, unless there’s a single order in your `orders` table, plural is the correct way to describe what is in a table with multiple rows.